fergonco/MusicJargon/readme.md

 	<note_sequence> on <rhythm_name>

-Where *note_sequence* defines a sequence of notes, which can be pitched notes (C, D, E♯, etc.) or drumm "notes" (hihat, snare, etc.), and *rhythm_name* points to a previously defined rhythm.
+Where *note_sequence* defines a sequence of notes, which can be pitched notes (C, D, E♯, etc.) or drum "notes" (hihat, snare, etc.), and *rhythm_name* points to a previously defined rhythm.

 The logic is the same in both pitched and drum sequences: match each *X* or *x* component from the rhythm with the note that takes the same place in the sequence.
 For example: